How to create a fair system that works for consumers and producers.

 There is now evidence to suggest that New Zealand's regulated raw milk industry is over-regulated.
 This may not have happened if the consumers and producers were given a proper opportunity to co-create fair solutions.

 Have there been missed opportunities to be fair?
 Then Food Safety Minister Jo Goodhew was often quoted saying that food safety was the number one priority and that she stood firm on the rules (source).
-Raw milk availability in New Zealand is now greatly reduced due to prohibition of distribution points for groups and insistence on excessive amounts of testing.
+Raw milk availability in New Zealand is now greatly reduced due to prohibition of distribution points for groups, insistence on excessive amounts of testing and the paperwork.
 It is not fair to leave it at that...

 FSA consulted the public to reach fair solutions